joeferner/redis-commander/README.md

-  --port, -p                           The port to run the server on.          [string]  [default: 8081] --address, -a                        The address to run the server on        [string]  [default: 0.0.0.0] --root-pattern, -rp                  The root pattern of the redis keys      [string]  [default: *]
+  --port, -p                           The port to run the server on.          [string]  [default: 8081] --address, -a                        The address to run the server on        [string]  [default: 0.0.0.0] --root-pattern, -rp                  The root pattern of the redis keys      [string]  [default: *] --use-scan, -sc                      Use scan instead of keys                [boolean] [default: false]
 ```

 ## Docker